sigurdkampevold/media_mood/index.markdown

 ## Where We Started

 _People's moods differ throughout time_.
 Sometimes, we are affected by personal matters, social affairs, or the weather.
 Other times, more prominent aspects might affect our mood; we can be affected by the outcome of political elections, international disputes, or long-lasting pandemics.
-However, we constantly talk about our mood and its causes, and we might be affected by what we read in the media.
+However, we constantly talk about our mood and its causes.

 #### Our Motivation

-Provided with the QuoteBank data set, we became interested in what it could reveal about the truth in the everyday talk about our mood.
+Provided with the QuoteBank data set, we grew interested in what it could reveal about the truth in the everyday talk about our mood.
 For example, does the temper become better towards the weekend, or do we all love Mondays deep inside?
-As the weather probably affects our mood, is the mood better during the summer and worse when the cold hits us in the winter?
-Moreover, as the data set consists of quotes from the media, what can we say about the trends of the mood in the media throughout time?
+Is the mood better during the sunny summer and worse when the cold hits us in the winter?
+Moreover, what can we say about the trends of the mood in the media throughout time?

 #### Why Is It Important?

 Based on our initial questions, our thoughts wandered into what we could say specifically about the mood in the media.
-As the media sets the agenda for the public debate, it is interesting to see how much positivity and negativity reach the readers' minds.
-Which media outlets provide us with the most positivity, and which are more negative?
+As the media sets the agenda for the public debate, it is intriguing to see how much positivity and negativity reach the readers' minds.
+Which media outlets provide us with the most positivity, and which are more gloomy?
 Moreover, can we see any differences across the subsets of speakers in the data set?
-For example, are politicians more positive in their quotes than others?
+For example, are politicians' quotes more pessimistic than others?
 Do women tend to be more optimistic than their peers?

 We aim to present our findings on the abovementioned topics in the upcoming data story.
 Starting with the [QuoteBank](https://dlab.epfl.ch/people/west/pub/Vaucher-Spitz-Catasta-West_WSDM-21.pdf) data set provided by **dlab @ EPFL**, we will utilize information from Wikidata to research our questions by sentiment analyses.